AdamSchmidty/Leetcode-Nudger/README.md

 ### Step 2: Log in to LeetCode

 1. Navigate to [leetcode.com](https://leetcode.com/)
-2. Log in to your account (adamschmidt2023)
+2. Log in to your LeetCode account
 3. The extension will automatically sync your solved problems

+### Step 3: Configure Settings (Optional)

+1. Right-click the extension icon and select **Options** (or click the ⚙️ Settings button in the popup)
+2. Choose your preferred problem set (Blind 75, NeetCode 150, NeetCode 250, or NeetCode All)
+3. Customize your preferences (see [Settings & Configuration](#settings--configuration) below)

-### Step 3: Start Grinding!
+### Step 4: Start Grinding!

 Once installed, the extension will:

-- Redirect all non-whitelisted websites to your current NeetCode 250 problem
+- Redirect all non-whitelisted websites to your current problem
 - Track your progress automatically
 - Update to the next problem when you solve the current one
+- Unblock all websites after you solve your daily problem (until midnight)

-## How It Works
+## How to Use

-### Website Blocking

-The extension uses Chrome's `declarativeNetRequest` API to redirect all navigation to non-whitelisted websites.
-Only these domains are allowed:

-- `neetcode.io` - View the NeetCode 250 list
-- `leetcode.com` - Solve problems
-- `chatgpt.com` - Get help when stuck

-### Automatic Problem Detection

-When you're on a LeetCode problem page, the content script:

-1. Monitors the page for successful submission indicators
-2. Queries LeetCode's GraphQL API to confirm the problem status
-3. Notifies the background service worker when status is "Accepted"
-4. Automatically advances to the next problem in the list

-### Progress Tracking

-Your progress is stored in Chrome's sync storage and automatically backed up across devices.
-The extension:

-- Tracks which problems you've solved
-- Maintains your current position in the NeetCode 250 list
-- Syncs with LeetCode's API on startup to ensure accuracy

-## Using the Extension

-### View Progress
+### View Your Progress

 Click the extension icon in your Chrome toolbar to see:

-- Total problems solved (X / 250)
+- **Overall Progress**: Total problems solved with a visual progress bar
+- **Current Problem**: The problem you need to solve next, with direct links to LeetCode and NeetCode video solutions
+- **Category Progress**: Breakdown of solved problems by category
+- **Daily Status**: Whether you've completed today's problem

+### Solve Your Daily Problem

+1. The extension automatically redirects you to your current problem when you try to visit non-whitelisted sites
+2. Work on the problem on LeetCode
+3. Submit your solution
+4. Once your submission is marked as "Accepted", the extension will:
+   - Show a celebration animation (if enabled)
+   - Mark the problem as solved
-- Current problem name and link
+   - Advance to the next problem
-- Visual progress bar
+   - Unblock all websites until midnight

 ### Take a Break